erwinvaneyk/docker-nginx-lb/README.md

 # Docker-nginx-lb

 Nginx-lb is an extremely simple nginx-based load-balancer packaged in a Docker container.
-It accepts requests at specified port distributes the requests over one or more backend servers.
+It accepts requests at specified port and distributes them over one or more backend servers.

 In effect this project is a lightweight wrapper (~23 MB) over the